Skip to content

 Ca.164

-Posted on May 26, 2026 By
+Posted on June 19, 2026 By

 The Ca.164 was a trainer aircraft developed by the Italian firm Caproni.
 Following the success of the Ca.100, Caproni decided to create a more advanced trainer.
 The project, designated Ca.164, envisioned the development of two aircraft: a two-seat trainer (powered by a 185 hp Alfa Romeo 115 I bis six-cylinder engine) and a single-seat aerobatic variant (designated Ca.163, with a 120 hp Alfa Romeo 110 engine).
 The prototype’s first flight took place on November 17, 1938, at Forlì airfield.